 In an effort to ensure equitable and inclusive membership, WOCHA membership will come at no cost to the student.
 All travel and accommodations will be incorporated into the MU Office of Academic Access & Leadership Development budget.

 Seminars will primarily take place in-person on MU’s campus, as virtual meetings, or within the broader community.

 When will the schedule of workshops be available?

-How does WOCHA benefit the MU community?
+How does WOCHA benefit the University of Missouri?

 WOCHA will work to increase access and success for historically underrepresented/underserved populations; this outcome aligns with the Inclusive Excellence Framework, a framework designed to help the university incorporate diversity efforts into the core of its function, so MU students can be served by the educational benefits of diversity.